All Episodes

 We don't take ourselves too seriously, but we do take the truth seriously.

-So if you're into common sense, sanity, and some occasional sass.
+So if you're into common sense, sanity, and some occasional sass, you're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcasts, or wherever you listen.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcast, or wherever you listen.

 Welcome back, everybody.

-This is Joe Concha in for Sean Hannity, the Sean Hannity show.
+This is Joe Concha in for Sean Hannity, the Sean Hannity Show.

 I hope you had a tremendous New Year's Eve, wherever that may have happened.

-But you had on a comedian uh that would joined Anderson Cooper and Andy Cohen in that ridiculous New Year's Eve show that they have on CNN where you know they they drink and and make fools themselves, and you know, whenever they do a shot, they always have these like horrible reactions to him as if it's like the first time they ever like put alcohol into their system.
+But you had on a comedian that joined Anderson Cooper and Andy Cohen in that ridiculous New Year's Eve show that they have on CNN where they drink and make fools of themselves.

-Well, at one point they they had a comedian on, I want to say her name was Whitney Cummings, and she made like some tremendous jokes at CNN's expense as far as propping up Biden, propping up Kamala, like doing all of these things and talking about how basically they have more employees now than they have actual viewers.
+And she made like some tremendous jokes at CNN's expense as far as propping up Biden, propping up Kamala, like doing all of these things and talking about how basically they have more employees now than they have actual viewers.

-Uh we're gonna try to get that clip for you when we come back, but it's one of the greatest things you'll ever hear, given where it happened.
+We're going to try to get that clip for you when we come back, but it's one of the greatest things you'll ever hear, given where it happened.

 This is Joe Concha in for Sean Hannity.